Skip to Content

 Be patient and persistent in your training, but if you’re having trouble progressing, you might want to consult a professional dog trainer or behaviorist to help you with these techniques.

-To treat separation anxiety in your German Shepherd, consider anti-anxiety medication from your vet whilst you continue behavior modification training.
 You can also use dog appeasing pheromone (DAP), which has therapeutic calming effects.
 CBD oil is also becoming more popular, albeit not clinically proven.

 Medication

 Prescribed medication such as fluoxetine or clomipramine can help relieve your German Shepherd’s stress and associated symptoms, but it doesn’t tackle the initial cause of the problem.
-Medication is only a temporary fix and should always be used in conjunction with the training techniques described above.

 Dog Appeasing Pheromone (DAP)

 Another treatment option that has become popular is the use of dog appeasing pheromone (DAP).
 This is a synthetic copy of the natural comforting pheromone secreted by a dam to reassure her puppies.
-Dog-appeasing pheromone has therapeutic effects of calming and reducing some forms of anxiety in both young and adult dogs.

 Nonetheless, there has been little research to support the use of DAP for canine separation anxiety, and its long-term effectiveness is unknown.
 However, this study suggested that DAP improved separation anxiety in hospitalized dogs.